bonfire-networks/bonfire-app/docs/DEPLOY.md

 There is a `justfile` with relevant commands (make sure set the `MIX_ENV=prod` env variable):

-- `just rel-build-release` which builds the docker image of the latest release
+- `just rel-build-locked` which builds the docker image of the latest release
 - `just rel-build` which builds the docker image, including local changes to any cloned extensions in `./extensions/`
 - `just rel-tag` adds the "latest" tag to your last build, so that it will be used when running